GrgMdmn/OpenClassrooms_AI_Projects/Project_7/README.md

 ## Business Context

-The goal is to predict whether a tweet, or a short written expression, is perceived as positive or negative, in the context of an airline company.
+The goal is to predict whether a tweet, or a short written expression, is perceived as **positive or negative**, in the context of an airline company.
 The project is based on the public **Sentiment140** dataset.

 ---